-3.1.
-Screen the possible co-existing axonal degeneration primarily based on NCS criteria listed in table 1.
+1. Screen the possible co-existing axonal degeneration primarily based on NCS criteria listed in table 1.
 Those who fulfilled the criteria for associated axonal degeneration according to NCS criteria in Table 1 will be primarily screened as potential co-existence of axonal degeneration.

-3.2.
-Consider ultrasound readings as complimentary information for screening axonal degeneration.
-Client will be considered associated with co-existence of axonal degeneration should any of the measured readings of ultrasound parameter is/are above the cut-off value(s).
+2. Consider ultrasound readings as complimentary information for screening axonal degeneration.
+The client will be considered associated with co-existence of axonal degeneration should any of the measured readings of ultrasound parameter is/are above the cut-off value(s).

-3.3.
-Take the ultrasound readings into account when the NCS readings failed to fulfil the NCS criteria in table 1. (e.g. NCS signal is absent; conduction block or temporal dispersion occurs etc.) Client can also be considered potential associated axonal degeneration should any of the measured readings of ultrasound parameter is/are above the cut-off value(s).
+3. Take the ultrasound readings into account when the NCS readings failed to fulfil the NCS criteria in table 1. (e.g. NCS signal is absent; conduction block or temporal dispersion occurs etc.) Client can also be considered potential associated axonal degeneration should any of the measured readings of ultrasound parameter is/are above the cut-off value(s).
 Further golden standard test, such as EMG or biopsy, can be applied for confirmation if needed.